Blue on Black: Year-end charts

+Certifications

 Five Finger Death Punch version

 American heavy metal band Five Finger Death Punch recorded "Blue on Black" for their 2018 album And Justice for None.
 However, on April 12, 2019, a version different to the one on that album, was released as a single, together with Kenny Shepherd, country musician Brantley Gilbert and Queen guitarist Brian May.
 It merged Sheperd's blues rock, Gilbert's country, May's classic rock and Five Finger Death Punch's mainstream rock styles.

 An official music video was released on April 11, 2019.
 Proceeds from the song were donated to the Gary Sinise Foundation to benefit first responders.
-This version debuted and peaked at number two on the US Digital Song Sales chart and number 66 on the Billboard Hot 100, marking Five Finger Death Punch's first visit to the latter list since 2011 and also became the band's record-extending tenth Hard Rock Digital Song Sales number one.
+This version debuted and peaked at No. 2 on the US Digital Song Sales chart and No. 66 on the Billboard Hot 100, marking Five Finger Death Punch's first visit to the latter list since 2011 and also became the band's record-extending tenth Hard Rock Digital Song Sales No. 1.
 It also topped the Billboard Mainstream Rock Songs chart for five non-consecutive weeks.